A message from the people of Aleppo to the world

 Starving, dying people with little to no access to medical care are afraid to go to hospitals, he says, lest they became the victims of the latest bombing.

 The past six years have been a "slow-motion train wreck," leaving him and his colleagues wondering what good is the United Nations, he says.
-He appeals to the international community to push for the following:
+Even UN Secretary-General Ban Ki-moon has acknowledged that Syria "may be recorded as one of the failures of the United Nations."

 - Ground Bashar al-Assad's air force or use diplomatic leverage to end Russian and Syrian bombardment of the city.